jobrienski/gemara/README.md

 # Gemara Engine

 Gemara is an open-source, contextual search engine, and meta-overlay for the Internet.
+The first instance of Gemara is tailored to developers, because searching for information and recalling information is integral to their work.

 ## Why the name?